rfairley/ostree/docs/CONTRIBUTING.md

 For more information and issues with `./autogen.sh`, `./configure` or `make` see [Build Dependencies]().

-**Note**: It is prefered to build and test ostree in a container or virtual machine.
+**Note**: It is prefered to build and test OSTree in a container or virtual machine.

 ## [Testing a Build](#test-build)

-Testing Ostree could interfere with the state of your machine.
-To avoid this, it is preferable to test and build ostree inside a container or virtual machine.
+Testing OSTree could interfere with the state of your machine.
+To avoid this, it is preferable to test and build OSTree inside a container or virtual machine.

 ### [Testing in a Container](#test-in-container)